-(d) All current full-time or part-time air drivers who are out of the progression in the prior agreement shall receive the general wage increases provided for in accordance with Articles 22 or 41, as applicable.

-(e) Employees in existing or newly created less-than-eight hour combination jobs shall be paid the part-time air rate in accordance with paragraph (a.) above for air driver work and their normal part-time wages for the hours worked in other classifications in accordance with Article 22.

-(f) Employees who are in existing full-time combination jobs or who hereafter enter a full-time combination job shall be paid the appropriate full-time air rate for air driver work and appropriate inside part-time rate for the hours worked in other classifications.
-If an employee has no established inside rate, that employee will be paid the appropriate part-time rate in accordance with his Company seniority.

-(g) Employees on the exception air driver list shall continue to be slotted into the part-time air driver progression in paragraph (a.) above based upon the length of time the employee has been performing air exception work.
+- (d) All current full-time or part-time air drivers who are out of the progression in the prior agreement shall receive the general wage increases provided for in accordance with Articles 22 or 41, as applicable. - (e) Employees in existing or newly created less-than-eight hour combination jobs shall be paid the part-time air rate in accordance with paragraph (a.) above for air driver work and their normal part-time wages for the hours worked in other classifications in accordance with Article 22. - (f) Employees who are in existing full-time combination jobs or who hereafter enter a full-time combination job shall be paid the appropriate full-time air rate for air driver work and appropriate inside part-time rate for the hours worked in other classifications.
+If an employee has no established inside rate, that employee will be paid the appropriate part-time rate in accordance with their Company seniority. - (g) Employees on the exception air driver list shall continue to be slotted into the part-time air driver progression in paragraph (a.) above based upon the length of time the employee has been performing air exception work.
 Seniority employees who begin performing air exception work will start at the seniority rate.
-New parttime employees signing up to perform air exception work will receive the start rate in paragraph (a.) above until they gain seniority.

-(h) Part-time air hub and gateway employees and air walkers shall be paid the applicable part-time rate of pay as set forth in Article 22, Section 5(a) or (b).
-However, if a part-time employee is award-ed an air walker job he/she shall continue to receive his/her inside rate in accordance with Article 22.
+New part-time employees signing up to perform air exception work will receive the start rate in paragraph (a.) above until they gain seniority. - (h) Part-time air hub and gateway employees and air walkers shall be paid the applicable part-time rate of pay as set forth in Article 22, Section 5(a) or (b).
+However, if a part-time employee is awarded an air walker job they shall continue to receive their inside rate in accordance with Article 22.
 Full-time air hub and gateway jobs shall be paid in accordance with Article 41, Section 3 unless there is an existing agreement under Article 40, Section 3 expressly providing a pay rate for such a classification.

-(i) Air operation employees who are covered by a daily guarantee shall receive the same rest period provisions as outlined in the appropriate Supplement, Rider or Addendum.
+- (i) Air operation employees who are covered by a daily guarantee shall receive the same rest period provisions as outlined in the appropriate Supplement, Rider or Addendum. - (j) Upon ratification of this agreement, employees performing deice and pushback duties in air hubs and gateways shall be paid an hourly premium for the duration of the shift in which such duties are performed.
+For deice duties the premium shall be one dollar (\$1.00) per hour, for pushback the premium shall be seventy-five cents (\$0.75) per hour.

+Within thirty (30) days of the implementation of the Employer's new payroll processing system, but no later than January 1, 2026, the following shall apply:

+Employees performing k-loading duties, on aircraft only, shall receive a premium of fifty cents (\$0.50) per hour for the duration of the shift in which such duties are performed.